awsdocs/AWS-Kinesis-Video-Documentation/doc_source/API_reader_ListFragments.md

 The following data is returned in JSON format by the service\.

  ** [Fragments](#API_reader_ListFragments_ResponseSyntax) **   <a name="KinesisVideo-reader_ListFragments-response-Fragments"></a>
-A list of fragment numbers that correspond to the time stamp range provided\.
+A list of archived [Fragment](API_reader_Fragment.md) objects from the stream that meet the selector criteria\.
+There is no specific guaranteed ordering of the results, even across pages\.
 Type: Array of [Fragment](API_reader_Fragment.md) objects

  ** [NextToken](#API_reader_ListFragments_ResponseSyntax) **   <a name="KinesisVideo-reader_ListFragments-response-NextToken"></a>